Why go to College in Nebraska?

 This major prepares students for a wide range of careers in the business world, including those related to small business, finance, management, marketing, and human resources.
 Students can also specialize their studies with a concentration in a particular type of business.

-Best Online Colleges in Nebraska for 2018
+What are the Best Online Colleges in Nebraska?

 Below, you will find a ranking of the top online colleges in Nebraska.
 In developing these rankings, we used a formula that calculates the best value in terms of program quality, tuition affordability, technology costs, and a wide range of other factors.
 All schools included in this section are regionally or nationally accredited and offer programs either fully online or in a hybrid format.